joecorcoran/pannier/README.md

 work the same way in any Rack environment.
 No Rails glue, no mandatory JavaScript or CSS libraries, preprocessors or gems.

-The configuration DSL was inspired by &#8212; but is ultimately quite different from &#8212; [rake-pipeline][rp].
-The config describes a Rack application that handles asset processing (modification of file contents and file names, file concatenation).
+The small config DSL describes asset processing: modification of file contents and file names, file concatenation.
 No decisions about uglifiers/optimisers/preprocessors have been made; that part is up to you.

 The interface for plugging any asset processing library into Pannier is very